||Yellowish brown, abdomen dirty white with several dark stripes meeting at angle

 of its webs than the spider itself.
 The house spider is found

-tangled web.
-If a web does not yield prey it is abandoned, another
+a tangled web.
+If a web does not yield prey it is abandoned,

-to low humidity and fewer insects for food.
-They are more likely to
+due to low humidity and fewer insects for food.
+They are more

 warehouses.
 Outside, these domestic spiders are often around